 Explore the top ranked colleges and universities for mechanical engineering students seeking a a bachelor's degree.

-George Mason University is one of the finest schools in the country for getting a bachelor's degree in mechanical engineering.
-Located in the suburb of Fairfax, GMU is a public university with a very large student population.
+Located in the large suburb of Fairfax, GMU is a public university with a fairly large student population.